 The firm earlier launched a multi-hop feature on the desktop that allows people to use two VPN servers instead of one VPN service and now it is rolling out on mobile.

 The feature works by first routing online activity through an entry VPN server followed by an exit VPN server.

-According to the brand, bringing this feature to the Android and iOS versions of the VPN service gives users a little extra privacy when browsing.
+According to the brand, bringing this feature to the Android and iOS version of the VPN service gives users extra privacy when browsing.